weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-3-monitor-prometheus-monitoring.md

 In this guide you will configure monitoring with Weave Cloud and Weave Cortex, a Prometheus-powered monitoring service.

-View your app, network & container orchestrator metrics in the Weave Cloud monitoring dashboard all in one place.
-This example uses Kubernetes.</p>

 <div style="width:50%; padding: 10px; float:left; font-weight: 700;">
 <a href="/guides/cloud-guide-part-2-deploy-continuous-delivery/">&laquo; Go to previous part: Part 2 – Deploy: Continuous Delivery</a>